-Marta PobletAssociate Professor and VC Senior Researcher at RMIT.
-Researcher at the UAB Institute of Law and Technology, team coordinator at Standby Task Force, crisis mapper.
+Marta PobletAssociate Professor and VC's Senior Researcher at RMIT University.
+Researcher at the UAB Institute of Law and Technology.
+Geocurious, observer, crisis mapper.

 - Leveraging Big Data in disasters: Working around the clock in Philippines